percona/pg_tde/documentation/docs/install.md

 | 18.x (and later)  | No | Install percona-pg-tde-(pg-version) package manually |

 !!! important
-    Starting with PPG 17.7, `pg_tde` is no longer bundled with the PostgreSQL server package.
+    Starting with PPG 17.7, `pg_tde` is no longer bundled with the Percona server for PostgreSQL package.
 It is now delivered as a separate package named `percona-pg-tde-(pg-version)`.

 !!! note
     Specific information on the supported platforms, products, and versions is described in the [Percona Software and Platform Lifecycle :octicons-link-external-16:](https://www.percona.com/services/policies/percona-software-support-lifecycle) page.